 Run in Historic Downtown

-This race winds along the Crow Creek Greenway, through historic streets, and finishes with a viaduct view of Union Pacific Depot.
-Start Independence Day out right by running and supporting the Cheyenne Community.
+This race winds along the Crow-Creek Greenway, through historic streets, and finishes with a viaduct view of Union Pacific Depot.
+Start Independence Day out right by running, and supporting the Cheyenne Community.
+Before the you start the race, enjoy complimentary Starbucks® Coffee and after you’ve finish, enjoy bagels, fruit and water, at look on the back of your bib# for details on a free beverage at DanielMark’s Brewing.
+An awards ceremony will start at 9:00 a.m.
 Reserve your spot today.

-This 5K course loops through historic downtown Cheyenne and the Crow Creek Greeway.
-It begins and ends at the Depot Plaza.
+This 5K course loops through historic downtown Cheyenne and the Crow-Creek Greenway.
+It Race begins and ends at the Depot Plaza.
 Runners will head west along 15th Street.
-The route connects with the scenic Crow Creek Greenway, passes through Optimist Park, and ends with a viaduct-view of the Union Pacific Depot and rail yard.
-Registration fees include a tech T-shirt (100% polyester) and refreshments.
+The route connects with the scenic Crow-Creek Greenway, passes through Optimist Park, (water station) and ends with a viaduct-view of the Union Pacific’s Depot railyard.
+Registration fees include a tech T-shirt (100% polyester) and refreshments (see details on a free beverage on the backside of your bib#.).
 “Virtual 5K” option: Wanna run, but can’t make it to the race?
 Or, don’t want to run, but would like to support people who struggle with poverty?
 This option is for you!.
-You will still get a T-shirt.
+You will still get a T-shirt and bib#.
 Just select “Virtual 5K” when you register.

 - Overall top runner, male and female.